• Why does OUDC exist?

 As of 2021, more than 600 students have directly participated in OUDC’s Social Justice Fellowship Program.
 Through the outreach effort of the Fellows, more than 65,000 students and adults have participated in fulfilling our overall goal—the elimination of all forms of discrimination.

 OUDC recruits high school juniors from all over the Washington metropolitan area.
 Students must have demonstrated leadership potential, inquisitiveness, maturity, and commitment to their community, as well as excellent communications skills.
 Our students attend a variety of public, private and charter schools in the greater Washington area.

 Application deadlines are set annually.
 Please click on the “apply” section of our website for additional details.
 Only students who submit their completed application by the deadline will be considered for an interview.

 How long is the program?

-OUDC is a year-long program, from January of students’ junior year to January of their senior year.
+OUDC is a year-long program.
 Graduates are called upon to make presentations and lead prejudice awareness and reduction workshops throughout the community until they graduate from high school.

 Funding comes from generous, private donations from individuals, foundations, congregations, and corporations who share our vision of equality.
-Our largest expense is the three-week summer experience, which costs approximately $65,000.
+Our largest expense is the Summer Journey, which costs approximately $65,000.